fergaljoconnor/zero_v/README.md

 it will take a decent amount of DIY and boilerplate.

 It can be useful if all of the following are true:
  * Library users will always know the composition of the collection of types at compile time.
  * Library users should be able to alter collection composition easily.
  * You're okay with adding a significant chunk of boilerplate to your library internals.
-* vtable overhead matters
+ * Vtable overhead matters.

 For example, lets imagine you've written an event logging library that allows users to extend it with plugins to alter events before logging.